LouisJustinTALLOT/cpp-docs.fr-fr/docs/standard-library/checked-array-iterator-class.md

 ### <a name="remarks"></a>Notes

-Pour plus d'informations, consultez [Checked Iterators](../standard-library/checked-iterators.md).
+Pour plus d’informations, consultez [Itérateurs vérifiés](../standard-library/checked-iterators.md).

 ### <a name="example"></a>Exemple